andy5995/vs-fltk/docs/for-developers.md

 at the end of the library generation.
 The issue is tracked [here](https://github.com/mesonbuild/wrapdb/issues/1747)

-## A word on codegen
+## A word about code generation

 A significant portion of code in this repository is generated automatically and does not ship with your `git clone`.
 Make sure you run `bun run codegen` before you attempt any further step with meson.
 I will probably integrate it as part of the meson setup step.

-The main source for automatic code generation is located in `/schemas`.
-The json component definitions are compiled down into C++ classes, c bindings, typescript type definitions, XSD schemas and XML data used in the embedded editor of `vs`.
+The main source for automatic code generation is located in `/schemas` and are JSON files. *Component definitions* are compiled down into C++ classes, c bindings, typescript type definitions, XSD/RND schemas and XML data used in the embedded editor of `vs`.
-Any component shipped with `vs` (not those externally distributed in `/components`) must have a json schema definition, even if their class definition is not automatically generated.
+Any component shipped with `vs` (not those externally distributed in `/components`) must have a JSON schema definition, even if their class definition is not automatically generated.
+In that case the property `use_main_header` is set, but *props* and *computed values* are still defined via JSON schemas.

-During development, you might want to use `codegen.quick` in place of `codegen`, as long as you are not altering the number of files involved or their naming.
-Some changes in the schemas will be incompatible with `codegen.quick`, so if you don't observe what you expect just perform a full refresh.
+During development, you might want to use `codegen.quick` in place of `codegen`, as long as you are not altering the files involved or their naming.
+Some changes in schemas can also be incompatible with `codegen.quick`, so if you don't observe what you expect, just perform a full refresh.
+While imperfect, this quick variant avoids the reconfiguration of the full meson project, making your next build much faster.

 ## Structure of the repo

-- **src** where most of the source for `vs` and the `vs-fltk` library are located.
+- **src** where most of the source for **vs.app** and the **vs.fltk** library are located.
-- **include** as before for the header files.
+- **include** like before for the header files.
+Directories are mostly mirrored.
-- **test** test suite for `vs` & `vs-fltk` library.
+- **test** test suite for **vs** & **vs.fltk** library.
 - **experiments** playground where new ideas or semi-standalone prototypes are tested.
-- **components** native components to ship alongside `vs` but not embedded in `vs`.
+- **components** native components to ship alongside **vs** but not embedded in **vs**.
 - **docs** this documentation.
-- **bindings** bindings for all languages supported in `script`.
+- **bindings** bindings for all languages supported in embedded `script`.
-- **scripts** utility scripts for the building process or distribution.
+- **scripts** utility scripts (mostly in TS/JS) for the building process and distribution.
-- **schemas** high level specs, source of information for documentation and automatic codegen.
+- **schemas** high level specs, source of information for documentation and automatic code-gen.
-- **commons** extra public files (some autogenerated) which are part of every `vs` distribution.
+- **commons** extra public files (some auto-generated) which are part of every **vs** distribution.